risoo10/dobre-vediet-quiz-show/README.md

 This is the side project I worked on during summer of 2017.
 Every summer I go to kid's camp as volunteer.
 This year we recreated Quiz show "Dobre vediet", made funny videos as content and hosted an evening show using this app.

 ## Graphical interface
-I designed the App interface to be simmilar to the original TV show.
+I designed the App interface to be similar to the original TV show.

 ### Themes screen

 ![themes](https://github.com/risoo10/dobre-vediet-quiz-show/blob/master/src/img/otazky.jpg)

 I listed every theme, for which we prepared single question.
 In the bottom we can see the player which is actually on the move.
-Theme that was succesfully completed is green and the unsuccesful one is grey.
+Theme that was successfully completed is green and the unsuccessful one is grey.
 You can only choose from yellow ones, which are available.

 ### Question screen